wanLo/GNNRank/README.md

   --seed                  INT         Random seed.
 Default is 31.
   --no-cuda               BOOL        Disables CUDA training.
 Default is False.
   --debug, -D             BOOL        Debug with minimal training setting, not to get results.
 Default is False.
-  -AllTrain, -All         BOOL        Whether to use all data to do gradient descent.
+  --AllTrain              BOOL        Whether to use all data to do gradient descent.
 Default is False.
-  --SavePred, -SP         BOOL        Whether to save predicted results.
+  --SavePred              BOOL        Whether to save predicted results.
 Default is False.
   --dataset               STR         Data set to consider.
 Default is 'ERO/'.
   --all_methods           LST         Methods to use to generate results.
 Default is ['btl','DIGRAC'].
 ```